-Ashley Graham Rocks Colorful Bikini In A Behind The Scenes Snap
+Ashley Graham Rocks Colorful Bikini In A Behind-The-Scenes Snap

 Ashley Graham shared a brand new bikini pic with her fans today.
-So far, it’s received over 82,000 likes, and it’s only been posted for an hour.
+So far, it has received over 82,000 likes within an hour of being posted.

-The model was spotted posing at the beach, while holding onto thin branches with both of her hands.
+The model was spotted posing at the beach while holding onto thin branches with both of her hands.
 She wore a colorful swimsuit, which included a top with red, purple, and yellow tropical-inspired designs.
 Meanwhile, Ashley wore small, mustard yellow bikini bottoms that matched the top.
-She popped her right foot up, and gave a sultry look.
+She popped her right foot up and gave a sultry look.

-Graham also wore her hair down in a middle part, and wore heavy eye makeup.
+Graham also wore her hair down in a middle part and wore heavy eye makeup.

 Behind the model, you could see a large rock formation, along with crystal blue ocean waters.